Allison Creek - Lake Wylie

 Mariners Watch Cove is a waterfront neighborhood off of Allison Creek Road.

 Winding walkways are a popular place for neighbors to stroll.
-Walkways have been put in to join Mariners Watch Cove, Mariners Bluff, and Palm Tree Cove along Allison Creek Road.
-Many residents of Allison Creek Peninsula enjoy walking on the pathways and visiting with their neighbors along the way.
+Walkways join Mariners Watch Cove, Mariners Bluff, and Palm Tree Cove along Allison Creek Road, and many residents of Allison Creek Peninsula enjoy walking on the pathways, visiting with their neighbors along the way.